processone/ejabberd/CONTAINER.md

 ```

 It's also possible to use podman instead of docker, just notice:
-- `EXPOSE 4369-4399` port range is not supported, remove that in Dockerfile
 - It mentions that `healthcheck` is not supported by the Open Container Initiative image format
 - If you want to start with command `live`, add environment variable `EJABBERD_BYPASS_WARNINGS=true`
 ```bash